Abdussalam-Mujeeb-ur-rahman/express-api-endpoint/readme.md

 You can use tools such as Postman or your web browser to test the API endpoint.
 Make sure the endpoint is accessible and returns the correct data in the correct format.

 ### Deployment
-You can deploy the application to a hosting platform like Heroku, AWS, or Google Cloud.
+You can deploy the application to a hosting platform like Render,Heroku, AWS, or Google Cloud.
 Follow the instructions provided by the hosting service to deploy your app.